raw-labs/compose-deployment/README.md

 ## Configuration

-The configuration is in the `conf/` directory, organized by RAW process (frontend, creds, executor, storage).
+The configuration is in the `conf/` subdirectory, organized by RAW process (frontend, creds, executor, storage).
 The configuration of the driver is a special case, because the driver is launched at runtime by the RAW Executor.
 The Java options used to launch the driver are set in `conf/raw-executor/driver-java-options`.